prajwal6162/prajwal6162/README.md

-# 👨‍💻 Prajwalsingh | DevOps Enthusiast | Cloud Engineer
+# 👨‍💻 Prajwalsingh
+ Hi!
+I’m Prajwal, a passionate learner in DevOps and Cloud Computing.

-Hey!
-I'm **Prajwal**, active learner in field of devops and cloud computing.
-I’m deeply focused on automating infrastructure, deploying resilient cloud-native systems, and solving real-world problems through code and infrastructure.
+ I love automating infrastructure, building reliable cloud-native systems, and solving real-world challenges with code and infrastructure.
 ---

 ## 🚀 About Me

-- 🔧 Passionate about **DevOps, Cloud Computing, and System Design**
+-🔧 Passionate about DevOps, Cloud Computing, and System Design, with a focus on AWS.
-- 💡 Constantly learning and experimenting with **automation**, **CI/CD pipelines**, and **Kubernetes orchestration**
+-💡 Constantly learning and experimenting with automation, CI/CD pipelines, and Kubernetes orchestration.
-- 🧠 Over **250+ LeetCode problems solved**, familiar with **DSA, OOPs, DBMS, OS, CN**
+-🧠 Skilled in solving Data Structures & Algorithms (DSA) and well-versed in OOPs, DBMS, Operating Systems, and Computer Networks.
-- 💬 Actively building projects and sharing my journey on GitHub and LinkedIn
+-💬 Actively building projects to sharpen my skills and grow as a developer.

 ---